zzz0906/LeetCode/2020_September/Readme.md

 If we cannot use additional space; we need to search each char in the s? or some clever solution?

 **XOR** char also can use xor!

+## Largest Number

+Solution is in 179; we can just consider it as string and use concat and compare who need in the first